SanjeevaRDodlapati/QeMLflow/.archive/archive/LONG_TERM_IMPLEMENTATION_GUIDE.md

 **This document is comprehensive enough to guide implementation of all long-term research enhancements in a fresh Copilot session.**

-**Ready to transform ChemML into a next-generation molecular intelligence platform!** 🧬⚛️🤖
+**Ready to transform QeMLflow into a next-generation molecular intelligence platform!** 🧬⚛️🤖